Balancing agriculture and wetland management

 By Nicky Bruce, Senior Land Services Officer

-John Simpson, a farmer from the Jerilderie area, has four wetlands in the Murray Wetland Carbon Storage project.
-He is one of ten landholders in the project this year, with a further ten expected to come on board in 2015.
+John Simpson, a farmer from the Jerilderie area, has several wetlands in the Murray Wetland Carbon Storage project.
+He is one of over 60 landholders involved in the project working to rehabilitate 3,265 hectares of wetlands.